“It all started with the cicadas, and Josephine died a young, single mother. I am her son.”

 – Ben Gibbard/Death Cab for Cutie, Where Soul Meets Body

-Reminiscence is a powerful yet awkward instrument; I’ve learned this lesson well.
-Whether feelings arise from the courting calls of cicadas, a nuance of fragrance, the chirp of songbirds, the screech of a hawk or hoot of an owl, the brush of texture against the skin, within the garden’s fold they may stir quickly and without warning.
-The ensuing memories which surface may be tranquil, troublesome, terrifying, or fall somewhere in between.
+Reminiscence is a powerful yet awkward instrument – feelings may arise from the courting calls of cicadas, a nuance of fragrance, the chirp of songbirds, the screech of a hawk or hoot of an owl, the brush of textured foliage against the skin – and within the garden’s fold they may stir quickly and without warning.
+The ensuing memories which surface may be tranquil, troublesome, terrifying, or somewhere in between.

-Some years past, I first wrote about my youth as a gardener in a process started and stopped several times.
-The results were sporadic and uneven.
-My hope was open enough of a crack in a window long painted shut to look back upon the self-study and discovery that – out of a disheveled past – helped to shape me first as a gardener, later a professional Horticulturist and business strategist, then ultimately as a functional being.
+In years past, I first wrote about my youth as a gardener in a process started and stopped several times.
+The results were uneven.
+My hope was to open enough of a crack in a window long painted shut to look back upon the self-study and discovery that – out of an initially tragic then often disheveled past – helped to shape me first as a gardener, later as a professional Horticulturist and Business Strategist, and ultimately as a functional being.
 Depending upon the need for exposure, such a process can vary in depth and intensity, not only from person to person – but from one gardener to the next.
-Many who are new to gardening, or come to it later in life or from less contrary circumstances may view their own discovery in a completely different light.
+Many who are new to gardening, or come to it later in life, or from less contrary circumstances, may view their own discovery in a completely different light.
 Unfortunately for those who don’t garden or otherwise touch the Earth, many never view discovery in the context of such an important connection.

 As my interest and education in Horticulture, Business, Technology and Leadership evolved into a long career, I’ve often found myself – simultaneously – on opposing sides of the garden fence.
 Whether ears to the ground or eyes peering through the slats, I’ve had a knack for getting the most exotic kinds of dirt under my nails – often asking tough questions and not always avoiding a scuffle.

-Whether steering vendors and sales at the brokerage division of an international genetics originator, managing the technical side of interior landscape services, in retail garden center sales and management, as wholesale nursery sales representative, as product line specialist and vendor relations representative for the Horticultural brokerage division of a multinational agri-med-chem firm, in procurement, design, sales and project management for privately and publicly held landscape services firms, in a Technology Development and Integration firm as content manager and administrator of a large SQL database of Horticultural plants for a developer of ERP systems for factory-sized growers, as author and consultant serving both the Horticulture industry and home gardeners, or just by making mud pies in my own back yard – I seem to have found intrigue and occasional conflict at just about every turn.
+My career pathway in different niches of the Horticulture industry now spans over 3 decades.
+Whether managing the technical aspects of interior landscape services, in retail garden center sales and management, as wholesale nursery sales representative, as product line specialist and vendor relations representative for the Horticultural brokerage division of a multinational agri-med-chem firm, in procurement, design, sales and project management for both privately and publicly held landscaping companies, as administrator of a large SQL database of Horticultural plants for a developer of ERP systems for factory-sized growers, as author and consultant serving both the Horticulture industry and home gardeners, as online microblogger, or just by making mud pies in my own back yard (what I love most) – I seem to have found intrigue and occasional conflict at just about every turn.

 Throughout the journey, as both industry insider and emotional outsider, I’ve occasionally turned inward as I had from the beginning.
-I wondered: had those original childhood instincts which first connected me to the Earth and all that grows, then later affirmed me, somehow led me astray?
+I wondered, had those original childhood instincts which first connected then later affirmed me, somehow led me astray?
 How did I wind up in this strange and sometimes dangerous world of commercial Horticulture – aching with environmental woes, saddled with chemical dependency, littered with a hopelessly confusing nomenclature, peppered with profiteers and narcissists, mired in financial scandal, and subverted by bloodthirsty regimes?
-Could I somehow recover the affirmation and find the deliverance I’d sought, and thought I’d lost, or was it in front of me all along?
+Could I somehow recover the affirmation I thought I’d lost, or was it in front of me all along?

 The garden waits for spring